Neil Sang: Footballer

-Licensed Agent
+Licensed agent

 At 26 he became the youngest FIFA-licensed football agent in the world at the time when he acquired his licence in 1999.
 Clients include Danny Cadamarteri, Geremi, Kevin McLeod, Richie Partridge, Lee Trundle and Mark Wilson.

 In 1999, he set up a company, Sportstar Promotions, based in Speke, which he is managing director of.

 In 2005, Sang negotiated what was believed to be the first image rights deal outside the Premier League, when Lee Trundle signed an agreement with Swansea City, then of Football League One.

 Radio pundit

-Sang regularly offers his views on football and transfer dealings on Terrace Talk which is a weekly Saturday afternoon radio show hosted by Phil Cooper, Liverpool legend Ian St John and former Everton legend Ian Snodin.
-The show is aired on Liverpool's Radio City 96.7 FM.
+Sang offered his views on football and transfer dealings on Terrace Talk which was a weekly Saturday afternoon radio show hosted by Phil Cooper, Liverpool legend Ian St John and former Everton legend Ian Snodin.
+The show aired on Liverpool's Radio City 96.7 FM.

 He also has his own show in conjunction with Bury FC player, Ryan Lowe.
-The show is called Extra Time and is aired "live" on a Monday evening between 5pm and 6:30pm on City Talk 1548 MW.